-The quality and delivery of Fire ambulance EMS is being threatened today, hugely because of the ongoing economic crisis.
+The quality and delivery of Fire ambulance EMS are being threatened today, hugely because of the ongoing economic crisis.
 The survival of EMS companies is at stake today.

-Here are the top 4 challenges faced by the fire ambulance EMS:
+Top 4 challenges faced by fire ambulance EMS:

-1. Poor Funding – For quality services from an EMS company, a significant amount of investment is needed.
-EMS companies acquire huge portions of their funding from Medicaid, Medicare, patients and insurance companies.
+For quality services from an EMS company, a significant amount of investment is needed.
+EMS companies acquire huge portions of their funding from Medicaid, Medicare, patients, and insurance companies.
 They rely on reimbursements and tax support from the locals.
 Voluntary EMS companies depend on donations from the public.
 Some depend on funding from selling memberships to support their services.
 Municipals also have decreased their funding because of budgetary shortfalls.

 There is a decrease in funding from a fee-for-service reimbursement system and from insurance companies.
 Many unemployed people in the US are not covered by health insurance.
 As they are not covered by insurance, they have to pay for their own costs for Emergency Medical Service.
 This results in the collection of a very small percentage of fees from these patients.
 Medicare supports ambulance services throughout the US.

 ALS or BLS services are the most expensive of all services that are offered by EMS companies.
 As a result, they are being reimbursed at a higher rate.
 Many EMS companies charge their Medicaid, Medicare, and uninsured clients, a rate which includes the cost of unreimbursed care.
 This can result in lower reimbursements from commercial insurance companies.